Seir Kieran GAA: Offaly's third All Ireland Senior Hurling title, 1994

-In the Leinster Senior Hurling Final on 17 July 1994, Offaly overcame a lackluster Wexford challenge by 1-18 to 0-14, to win their eighth Leinster Title.
+In the Leinster Senior Hurling Final on 17 July 1994, Offaly overcame a lacklustre Wexford challenge by 1-18 to 0-14, to win their eighth Leinster Title.
 A highlight of the game was when John Troy (as though freeze-framing the state of play) reverse-flicked over his shoulder, for Billy Dooley to let fly for the goal that killed Wexford's rally.
 Martin Hanamy lifted the Bob O'Keeffe Cup, and the Faithful contingent in the crowd of 32,141 went wild.
 En route to a victory almost as important as the breakthrough in 1980, Offaly had beaten both Wexford and Kilkenny for the first time in 96 years.
 During the post-match interviews, Billy Dooley remarked that the forwards were clocking up scores like 2-22 and 3-24 in challenge games.
 The confidence that Offaly possessed such firepower would prove crucial when the going got tough in the All Ireland Final.

 In the interim, there were several heart-stopping moments in the All Ireland Senior Hurling Semi-final on 7 August, which ended Offaly 2-13, Galway 1-10.
 The Faithful County dominated the first half, but lost concentration and allowed a hard-hitting Galway side back into it in the third quarter.
 Billy Dooley's brave goal at that stage was crucial.
 Christy Helebert rose to a magnificent display for the Tribesmen, at the price of frees conceded in Johnny Dooley's range.
 Pat O'Connor, having made a comeback from his leg injuries, led the Galway defence a merry dance.
 Each of Offaly's rearguard was a tower of strength.
-Having thus avenged their Semi-final defeats of 1988 and 1990, Offaly were jubilant.
+Having thus avenged their semi-final defeats of 1988 and 1990, Offaly were jubilant.
 However, the celebratory mood was cut short, so far as Clareen and its environs was concerned, by a tragedy off the Wexford coast that same weekend.
 In the next edition of the Midland Tribune, the Seir Kieran GAA Notes stated as follows: